Philzen/WebSQL-Polyfill/README.md

 ## Purpose

-Simply put, imagine you an application at hand that uses web sql storage methods, such as those found in the [Cordova Storage API](http://docs.phonegap.com/en/2.3.0/cordova_storage_storage.md.html#Storage).
+Simply put, imagine an application at hand that uses web sql storage methods, such as those found in the [Cordova Storage API](http://docs.phonegap.com/en/2.3.0/cordova_storage_storage.md.html#Storage).
-This project tries to make these kinds of projects run- and testable on Firefox and IE.
+This Polyfill helps with making it run- and testable on Firefox and IE.

 ## Usage